 Ambient light sensor

 Ambient light sensors detect the time of day.
 They narrow the light spectrum so that only light forms noticeable to the human eye are identified.
-That light is converted into a digital signal and then broadcasted to the processor inside the fitness tracker.
+That light is converted into a digital signal and then broadcast to the processor inside the fitness tracker.

 Bioimpedance sensors measure the resistance of bio-tissue to a tiny amount of electric current, capturing a wide range of physiological signals.
 They use two outer electrodes to drive tiny electrical energy and two inner electrodes pick up changes in voltage.

 Traditionally, bioimpedance analysis is used in clinical settings to measure your body composition, such as body fat with respect to your lean body mass.
 Fitness trackers use them for tracking heart rate, sleep, respiration rate, hydration and skin galvanization.
 Smart scales use them, too.

 Capacitive Proximity Sensing can be used to wake the device from sleep to light up the user interface.
 Power consumption is lowered by incorporating a capacitive sensor to only turn the device on when it’s worn.

 It’s a term for technology that’s controlled by different body movements such as waving the wrist or moving your fingers to grab something.
-Much of the gesture tech is still being developed, but what is to come makes this technology worth keeping track of in the future.
+Much of the gesture tech is still being developed, but what is to come makes this area worth keeping track of in the future.

 Global Positioning System (GPS)

 GPS ensures that all your running stats are accurate.
 It uses lots of battery and finding a signal can sometimes be hard.
 However, the results are definitely worth it.
 It works by connecting to series of GPS satellites.
 The receiver gathers the signals, calculates the distance to these satellites, and uses the information to work out its location.